johnttaylor/colony.pico/projects/Storm/Thermostat/Pico/README.md

 #### UI
 Since this is new sub-system to the application the only constraint is that it needs to execute in a *responsive* thread.

+Slightly off topic - the entire UI was developed using the [functional simulator](https://github.com/johnttaylor/colony.pico/blob/main/projects/pico-sketch/README.md#GettingStarted).
+No debugging, refactoring, etc. was need for running the UI on the physical hardware.

 #### Debug Console
 The CPL C++ Class library provides support for executing the Debug console in a dedicate thread with blocking read semantics (i.e. the original Thermostat application approach) **or** sharing a thread using a Periodic Scheduler runnable object using polling read semantics.